enisbe/stock-trading-app/front_end/readme.md

 # Deploy front end as a streamlit container

-This contaier is build locally and push to the cloud contaier repository.
+This contaier is build locally and pushed to the cloud contaier repository.

 Step 1: Build container and test locally